 - A) Write-Ins shall be counted.
-If any Write-In Candidate receives sufficient votes in a General Election, s/he shall be elected. - Write-In Candidates shall inform the Elections Committee Chairperson in writing of his/her candidacy for office and shall sign a promissory agreement to charge their BARC account upon violations of the Elections Code prior to the opening of the polls on the first (1st) day of the Election.
-Failure to do so will mean that the Candidate cannot be elected. - 2) All Write-In Candidates shall adhere to the Election Code. - 3) In the event that a write-in candidate is one of the two (2) top first choice vote getters in an election with more than two (2) candidates or in the case that there is a tie considering second choice votes, a special election shall be held.
+If any Write-In Candidate receives sufficient votes in a General Election, s/he shall be elected. - 1) Write-In Candidates shall inform the Elections Committee Chairperson in writing of their candidacy for office and shall sign a promissory agreement to charge their BARC account upon violations of the Elections Code prior to the opening of the polls on the first (1st) day of the Election.
+Failure to do so will mean that the Candidate cannot be elected. - 2) All Write-In Candidates shall adhere to the Election Code. - 3) In the event that a write-in Candidate is one of the two (2) top first choice vote getters in an election with more than two (2) Candidates or in the case that there is a tie considering second choice votes, a special election shall be held.

-SECTION 6.
+SECTION 7.
 BALLOTS

-- A) The final ballot, including Constitutional amendments, fee changes, referenda, and plebiscites must be approved by the Legislative Council no later than the second (2nd) Legislative Council meeting of Spring quarter. - B) All plebiscites must be approved by the Legislative Council by the ballot approval deadline date.
-Within two (2) days following Legislative Council approval, plebiscite proponents must post a thirty-five dollar (\$35.00) bond at the A.S.
+- A) The final ballot, including constitutional amendments, fee changes, referenda, and plebiscites must be approved by the Senate no later than the second (2nd) Senate meeting of Spring quarter.
+The content of the ballot may not be changed after it has been approved by the Senate. - B) All plebiscites must be approved by the Senate by the ballot approval deadline date.
+Within two (2) days following the Senate's approval, plebiscite proponents must post a thirty-five dollar (\$35.00) bond at the A.S.
 Administration Office.
 If the bond is not posted the plebiscite will not be allowed on the ballot. - C) Ballots will be available at Voting Information Booths.

-SECTION 7.
+SECTION 8.
 VOTE TABULATION

+A) Run-off Calculations:
-- A) Run-off Calculations: - 1) The two (2) candidates receiving the highest number of first choice votes will be considered in the immediate runoff.

-- 2) Those ballots where the first (1st) choice does not advance to the runoff will be reconsidered using their second (2nd) choice candidate (or backup candidate). - a) Those ballots whose second (2nd) choice candidates made it to the runoff will be added to the candidate's total. - b) Once all eligible second (2nd) choice votes are accounted for, new totals for the top two (2) candidates will be determined. - B) The Executive Director and Chair of Elections shall coordinate with the on-line company all procedures regarding tabulation of ballots. - 1) The Elections Committee Chairperson shall bring the election results to all campus media and shall post the results in the Associated Students' Office immediately following the completion of the vote tabulation. - 2) Results of the election shall be included in the Legislative Council meeting following the Election, under the Elections Committee Report.
+- 1) The two (2) Candidates receiving the highest number of first choice votes will be considered in the immediate runoff. - 2) Those ballots where the first (1st) choice does not advance to the runoff will be reconsidered using their second (2nd) choice Candidate (or backup Candidate). - Those ballots whose second (2nd) choice Candidates made it to the runoff will be added to the Candidate's total. - b) Once all eligible second (2nd) choice votes are accounted for, new totals for the top two (2) Candidates will be determined. - B) The Executive Director and Chair of Elections shall coordinate with the on-line company all procedures regarding tabulation of ballots. - 1) The Elections Committee Chairperson shall bring the election results to all campus media and shall post the results in the Associated Students' Office immediately following the completion of the vote tabulation. - Results of the election shall be included in the Senate meeting following the Election, under the Elections Committee Report.

-SECTION 8.
+SECTION 9.
 VOTING PROCEDURES AND IRREGULARITIES

-- A) General Election: - 1) Immediate Run-off Procedure: If for a particular executive office, no candidate receives fifty percent plus one (50% + 1) of the vote, then the immediate runoff procedure will take effect. - a) Students who vote in the General Election for an executive office, with more than two (2) candidates, will be given the opportunity to vote for a second (2nd) choice (or a backup candidate). - b) For a student's second (2nd) choice vote to be valid, he/she must vote for a different candidate than the first (1st) choice. - B) If any serious voting irregularities occur, as determined by the Elections Committee, a review will be conducted.
+A) General Election:

+- 1) Immediate Run-off Procedure: If for a particular executive office, no Candidate receives fifty percent plus one (50% + 1) of the vote, then the immediate runoff procedure will take effect. - a) Students who vote in the General Election for an executive office, with more than two (2) Candidates, will be given the opportunity to vote for a second (2nd) choice (or a backup Candidate). - b) For a student's second (2nd) choice vote to be valid, he/she must vote for a different Candidate than the first (1st) choice. - B) If any serious voting irregularities occur, as determined by the Elections Committee, a review will be conducted.
 If any student is caught practicing fraud, s/he will be brought before the Sub-Judicial Council and/or the Dean of Students for possible disciplinary action.

-SECTION 9.
+SECTION 10.
 INTERPRETATION OF ELECTION RESULTS